toad153/todolist-v1/README.md

 The website allows users to view existing todo lists, as well as create new ones.
 To create a new list, simply add a new item to the URL with the name of your choice.
 For example, to create a new list called "Work", simply navigate to `http://localhost:<your-server-port>/work`.

-Once you have created a new list, you can add items to the list by typing them into the input field and clicking the "Add" button.
+Once you have created a new list, you can add items to the list by typing them into the input field and clicking the "+" button.
 To mark an item as completed, simply click the checkbox next to the item.
-To delete an item, click the "X" button next to the item.

 ## Contributing